semrush/intergalactic/website/docs/components/accordion/accordion-a11y.md

 @## Other recommendations

-See more accessibility recommendations in the commom [Accessibility guide](/core-principles/a11y/).
+See more accessibility recommendations in the common [Accessibility guide](/core-principles/a11y/).

 @## Resources